There are two primary real estate web design approaches:

 I create customer personas.
 We need to know exactly who your ideal customer is.
 Once I know the audience we're targeting, and the local area we're focusing on, it's time for keyword research and mapping out the content silos and superior navigation we need to build to effectively present that content.

 I determine what content must be created, and if it will be included in the re-design project.
-I have been writing marketing copy for 27 years, with my roots in magazine publishing.
+I have been writing marketing copy for over 30 years, with my roots in magazine publishing.
 I can help you by writing most of the content, or in coaching someone on your team to write well for the web.

 For your project to be successful, we must be on the same page as far as the strategy for achieving your site's objectives goes, and the implementation.
 Based upon my findings during the discovery process, I will prepare a strategic brief for your approval.
 A functional specification document is also prepared for our design department.

-We work with our sister company, Whitewolf Design, on the design and development.
 Moodboards (a collage of colors and style items) are created, wireframes prepared (simple visual layouts) to define key layout areas, and we will begin creating visual mock-ups in Photoshop for you.

 You will be presented with design layouts.
 These layouts are reviewed by you and refined/revised until approved.
 Upon sign-off on the design, the project is ready to move into production.

 In the production phase of the project, the Photoshop layouts are “coded” into a functional website.

 All of my web design work is responsive, so the content looks good on all popular browsers, computer platforms and mobile devices.
 Mobile is huge for real estate and your site will include basic responsive on-the-fly rendering for iOS and Android devices.